 Dissertation Scholars are expected to provide the following deliverables: periodic update reports, an executive summary of the research findings, a copy of the dissertation, and documentation of the expenses incurred.
 All Scholars are expected to participate in the SRF Dissertation Scholars Workshop at the 2020 SMS Annual Conference and the SRF Scholars Session at the 2021 SMS Annual Conference.
 Scholars participating in these activities will receive Annual Conference registration fee waivers and may be reimbursed for up to $2,000 (total) for travel to the 2020 and 2021 SMS Annual Conferences if that travel is included in the grant proposal budget.

-Proposals are to be submitted on the SRF website at srf.strategicmanagement.net, where additional information about the submission process is available.
+Proposals are to be submitted on the through the online submissin system at srf.strategicmanagement.net.
 All proposal materials must be in English.
 A submission consists of the following with items a through d provided in a single PDF file:

 a) Cover sheet with the following information: